robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 #### Prompt #3

-Are you sure that the previous links would not increase the rate of Polish logistic in Nordstream sabotage?
+Are you sure that the previous links would not increase the rating about Polish logistic in Nord Stream sabotage?
 Moreover, consider also these news for updating the ratings

 <br/>